 Give parents the chance to stock up on unique gifts and enjoy a glass of wine with friends, while supporting the school.
 Invite local sellers of jewellery, handbags, scarves, candles, home accessories, etc. Charge stallholders around £10 per stall and ask for a raffle prize, too.
 Commercial retailers will need their own insurance – check whether your PTA insurance provider can provide cover for non-commercial traders.
 Boost profits with a bar and raffle.

 Organise a photography day early enough for prints and canvases to be ordered in time to give as Christmas gifts.
 Professional portrait photographers have been known to provide their services for a fee of around £25 (per family) to include a certain number of prints/canvases, so get your negotiating hat on!
 It’s a great opportunity for photographers to market their services to the families at your school, and your PTA will be providing a convenient solution to the problem of what to buy for grandparents!

 4. Bespoke plum puddings

 Mouth-wateringly good puds with personalised school labels will make ideal presents for everyone to share at Christmas.
 Sadly, after 32 years of helping PTAs and schools fundraise with their range of scrumptious festive puddings, Ultimate Plum Pudding has closed its factory and no longer offers a fundraising service.
 Fear not, though!
-New company Goodness Baked is offering a fundraising service for schools, and will be producing personalised 454g Christmas puddings for 2018, with plans to roll out additional flavours and sizes in 2019.
+Family company Freshfield Bakery is offering a fundraising service for schools, with scrumptious sticky toffee pudding being added to their repertoire.
 Expect to make around £3 profit per pudding.
-For more information, visit goodnessbaked.co.uk.
+For more information, visit freshfieldbakery.co.uk.